UPDATED ON JUNE 26, 2024

 Conclusion

-If you find yourself constantly having to market around slow times, you need to take an honest look at the day-to-day marketing you’re already doing (or not doing).
+If you find yourself constantly having to market around slow times, you need to take an honest look at the day-to-day auto repair shop marketing you’re already doing (or not doing).
 You also need to look at your business practices so you can be sure you’re making the most of every car that’s in your shop.